Live show and TV taping! Thursday, April 2, 2026 – 6 pm – Powerhouse Arts Center, 413 S. 14th Street, Oxford, MS

 Lemann enthralls a new generation of readers with a seat at the banquet, a smorgasbord of racketeering, fraud and bribery.
 Hazy, atmospheric scenes of cigar smoke-laden bars, heaping plates of oysters, and unchecked eccentricity and chaos.

-New Orleans’ “tropic zone” of slick ‘n shady politicians comes to life as well as the voters who pick whacko charisma over staid stewardship.
+New Orleans’ “tropic zone” of slick ‘n shady politicians comes to life as well as the voters who choose charismatic leaders over ethical ones.

-She has written for the Paris Review, Harper’s, the Oxford American, Lapham’s Quarterly, among others.
+She has written for the Paris Review, Harper’s, the Oxford American, Lapham’s Quarterly, and others.

 The Parchman Band is a historic group led by inmates at the Mississippi State Penitentiary whose existence dates back to the 1930s.
 The initial group dissipated in the 1990s, but it was revived in 2023 under Superintendent Marc McClure.